jesstheleftie/u1_array_iterators/README.md

 // console.log(shortWords) will return [ 'the', 'is', 'an' ]
 ```

+Note : We will get a different response if we simply Return the data in the formula, or if we Log the Return'ed statement to our console.
+Let's see what happens when we do both, and why the order of the two matters!

 ```js
 const words = ['the', 'world', 'is', 'round', 'like', 'an', 'orange']